 Mount Vesuvius in Italy is best known for its eruption in A.D.
 79 and the consequent destruction of two Roman cities.
 It is regarded as the most dangerous active volcano in the world.
 Several million people now live within reach of its lethal capabilities.

-When we think of the destructive forces of such a mountain we shudder.
-Why would people repopulate the area around such a dreadful mountain which had killed many thousands of people over the centuries.
+When we think of the destructive forces of such a mountain, we shudder.
+Why would people repopulate the area around such a dreadful mountain which had killed many thousands of people over the centuries?
 Signs ought to be posted all around the area reading, Beware of Vesuvius.

-The pastoral side of Paul shines through clearly as he calls on his readers to remember how they have been united together in Christ and of their mutual responsibility to work for peace among themselves.
-Later in his letter he will mention two people at odds with each other but here he cautions everyone against pent up anger that threatens the unity of the church for which Christ died.
+The pastoral side of Paul shines through clearly as he calls on his readers to remember how they have been united together in Christ, and of their mutual responsibility to work for peace among themselves.
+Later in his letter he will mention two people at odds with each other, but here he cautions everyone against pent up anger that threatens the unity of the church for which Christ died.

-Paul reminds the believers that they are united to Christ, they all share in His love and the Spirit, they all have experienced the tenderness and compassion of the Gospel message and so he calls on them to be united.
-I believe that many confessing Christian people need to consider that the “grudge” they bear toward another member of the body of Christ ought to be dismissed.
+Paul reminds the believers that they are united to Christ, they all share in His love and the Spirit, and they all have experienced the tenderness and compassion of the Gospel message, and so he calls on them to be united.
+I believe that many confessing Christian people need to consider that the "grudge" they bear toward another member of the body of Christ ought to be dismissed.

 Pastors in most, if not every congregation, need to ensure that their flock is of the same mind in Christ.
-Petty differences need to be quickly dealt with lest they suddenly explode into a church split.
-Members of the body of Christ making war against other members over such things as an alleged slight, the color of the new sanctuary drapes or another matter that will be forgotten 5 seconds into eternity.
+Petty differences need to be quickly dealt with, lest they suddenly explode into a church split.
+Members of the body of Christ making war against other members over such things as an alleged slight, the color of the new sanctuary drapes, or another matter that will be forgotten 5 seconds into eternity.